nvrenuf/naughtycamspot/README.md

 - Production builds automatically append the `date=YYYYMMDD` stamp and keep the `/go/model-join.php` target.
 - Update the FAQ copy by editing the `faqItems` array in `src/pages/join-models.astro`.

-## Starter kit claim flow
+## StartRight kit claim flow

 - The Pages-safe instructions live in `src/pages/claim.astro`.
-It renders the proof checklist and links to the correct claim endpoint depending on the build (Tally on Pages, `/claim/` on ViceTemple) using the shared `getClaimUrl` helper.
+It renders the proof checklist and links to the correct StartRight claim endpoint depending on the build (Tally on Pages, `/claim/` on ViceTemple) using the shared `getClaimUrl` helper.
 - ViceTemple serves the multipart form from `public/claim/index.php`.
 Proof uploads are written to `public/claim/uploads/<year>/<month>/` and each submission is appended to `public/claim/claims.log`.
 - Notification emails go to `admin@naughtycamspot.com` through PHP&apos;s native `mail()` function.
 Confirm that the host has outbound email enabled so concierge receives alerts.
 - Adjust the external intake URL by editing `CLAIM_FORM_EXTERNAL_URL` in `src/utils/links.js`.
 Production automatically switches back to `/claim/`.
 - `.htaccess` hardens the claim folder: requests are limited to `GET`/`POST` and executable extensions inside `uploads/` are denied.
 Keep those guards intact when extending the flow.
 - Privacy reminder: claims store the submitter&apos;s name, email, platform selection, optional notes, and the uploaded screenshot.
-Treat the uploads directory and log file as sensitive customer data and restrict server-level access accordingly.
+Treat the uploads directory and log file as sensitive StartRight customer data and restrict server-level access accordingly.

 ## Banner slots